Seteeri/Particle/README.md

 One interesting implication is when characters (string data) are input via keystrokes, they exist as cons cells so there is no reading or parsing.
 Consequently, there is no conventional GUI as all data exists in the same domain; it is not separate from the underlying data like in conventional programs (it is possible to build a conventional GUI).

+Currently, the core REPL/UI is being developed.
+Afterwards, the window manager and PIM will be developed, which will make it more generally useful.

 Plans are to initially support Linux and Android.
 Windows requires WSL or virtualization; Mac requires the latter.
 Once Pil21 is done (LLVM-based), a native solution can be provided.
 The Pinephone is also on the way ;)

 The ultimate goal of Particle is to create a Lispy userland, eventually replacing the init system and encompassing all layers above that, through a more pragmatic and gradual approach.